-I have the general feeling that the cardiologists who wrote these guidelines have little or no idea of what the varying types of diabetes are all about, nor were they attuned to the problems of accelerated atherosclerosis in folks with T1DM, let alone treating cholesterol in children and young adults with T2DM.
+I have the general feeling that the cardiologists who wrote these guidelines have little or no idea of what the varying types of diabetes are all about, nor were they attuned to the problems of accelerated atherosclerosis in folks with type 1 diabetes, let alone treating cholesterol in children and young adults with type 2 diabetes.
 I suspect the authors will beg off responding, declaring that there were no studies worthy of inclusion in their guidelines to address these problems.
-But they don't list management of cholesterol in younger PWD in their wish-list for future research: I think they should have done so.
+But they don't list management of cholesterol in younger people with diabetes in their wish-list for future research: I think they should have done so.

 The guidelines frequently discuss "diabetes" without any reference to what type of diabetes, thereby lumping all diabetes into the same bucket.
-There's occasional mention in some of the guidelines specifically being about T2DM, and sometimes there's mention about a guidance being for both T2DM and T1DM.
-But there's no mention whatsoever of what to recommend for other forms of diabetes (such as LADA, or more important, T2DM in children and young adults).
+There's occasional mention in some of the guidelines specifically about being type 2, and sometimes there's mention about a guidance for being either type 1 or type 2.
+But there's no mention whatsoever of what to recommend for other forms of diabetes (such as LADA, or more importantly, type 2 diabetes in children and young adults).

-For instance, there's a nearly-incomprehensible statement lumping T1 and T2DM when discussing how hard to push statin therapy: "For the primary prevention of ASCVD in individuals with diabetes (diabetes mellitus type-1 and type-2), estimated 10-year ASCVD risk can also be used to guide the intensity of statin therapy."
-That statement does not mention age of the PWD - although a subsequent flow chart clearly indicates that the authors are only concerned with "Diabetes Type 1 or 2 Age 40-75 y".
-What should be advised for PWD under age 40?
-Would it be the same for someone under 40 with T1DM as for someone with T2DM?
+For instance, there's a nearly-incomprehensible statement lumping type 1 and type 2 diabetes when discussing how hard to push statin therapy: "For the primary prevention of ASCVD in individuals with diabetes (diabetes mellitus type-1 and type-2), estimated 10-year ASCVD risk can also be used to guide the intensity of statin therapy."
+That statement does not mention age - although a subsequent flow chart clearly indicates that the authors are only concerned with "Diabetes Type 1 or 2 Age 40-75 y".
+What should be advised for people with diabetes under age 40?
+Would it be the same for someone under 40 with type 1 diabetes as for someone with type 2 diabetes?

 Taken all together, these guidelines contain interesting new recommendations, but for the average physician who wants to decide how to implement them for their diabetes patients, these guidelines are inadequate and confusing.
-I think the American Diabetes Association and/or the American Association of Clinical Endocrinologists will need to review them, and issue expanded versions of these guidances for PWD.
+I think the American Diabetes Association and/or the American Association of Clinical Endocrinologists will need to review them, and issue expanded versions of these guidelines for people with diabetes.